 - drizzle of honey (if desired)

-Add 1 1/4 cup of the corn kernels and 1/4 cup of the stock to a blender and purée just until it's half way smooth, about 10 seconds.
+- Prep corn.
+Add 1¼ cup of the corn kernels and ¼ cup of the stock to a blender and purée just until it's halfway smooth, just a few seconds.
 Pour into a bowl and set aside.
 Now add 1 more cup of the corn kernels and the remaining ½ cup of stock to the blender.
 Purée until it's completely smooth, about 20 seconds.
 Set aside.

 - Season.
 Add the lemon juice and season generously to taste with salt and pepper.
 (Here's How to Season to Taste.)

+- Serve.
 To serve, sprinkle with a bit more paprika and drizzle with a little honey if desired.